Quantum gravity as a communication resource: Discussion

-Rather than Rob using the superposition of black hole masses to aid in his quantum communication with Alice, he could also use it to provide evidence of the quantum nature of gravity.
+An interesting direction of future research is to employ the reduction of decoherence observed in our work as a witness to provide evidence for the quantum nature of spacetime.
 In a quantum theory of gravity, placing a black hole in a superposition of masses should result in a superposition of event horizons and thus a superposition of Hawking channels, which we have shown can result in less decoherence than if there were instead a classical mixture of Hawking channels.
 The latter would be expected in a stochastic but fundamentally classical theory of gravity, and so the level of decoherence Rob experiences in his protocol can be used to evidence the quantum nature of gravity.
 This is connected to very recent work on how a particle detector coupled to a black hole in a superposition of masses can exhibit signatures of quantum-gravitational effects, such as signatory peaks dependent on the mass ratio of the superposed black hole \cite{foo2021quantum}.